scmacdon/AWSTracker/Readme.md

 + **User**
 + **Roles**

+To create the User and Roles classes:

+1. Create the **com.aws.springboot.springsecurity.model** package.
+2. Create the **User** class in this package.
-Copy the code from the **User** class located in this Github repository and paste it into the User class located in your project.
+3. Copy the code from the **User** class located in this Github repository and paste it into this class in your project.
+4. Create the **Roles** class in this package.
+5. Copy the code from the **Roles** class located in this Github repository and paste it into this class in your project.